GabeScott/standard-works-vault/General Conference/2001 April - “To Bear Testimony of Mine Only Begotten”.md

 After that, we then through study and prayer can come to know that He has given us life through the Resurrection.
 We will come to know that He has promised us a quality of life hereafter beyond our capacity to comprehend.
 We must understand that this testimony comes only through obedience to the principles and ordinances of the gospel.

 Read the Book of Mormon.
-“With a sincere heart [and] real intent,” begin to read.
+With a “sincere heart \[and\] real intent,” begin to read.
 Ponder the words.
 Often pause and ask your Heavenly Father “if these things are not true.”
 Continue to read, to ponder, and to ask.
 It will not be easy reading.
 There will be roadblocks along the way.
 Persist.

-Approach your Father in Heaven having expelled your prejudices and biases.
+Approach your Father in Heaven, having expelled your prejudices and biases.
 Leave your heart open to receive the impressions that come from eternal sources.
 Many inspiring treasures will be revealed to you.
 There will, in time, come into your heart and mind an assurance that Jesus Christ is the living Son of the living Father.
 With it will come a knowledge that Joseph Smith is the prophet of the Restoration and that there are apostles and prophets on the earth today.
 You will come to know with a sure knowledge that President Gordon B. Hinckley is the prophet to the world as well as the President of The Church of Jesus Christ of Latter-day Saints.

-Now I make this promise to those who are investigating the Church, to those who are members but who have lost enthusiasm for the work and are, therefore, in a state of confusion in a world that is in moral chaos.
+Now I make this promise to those who are investigating the Church, to those who are members but who have lost enthusiasm for the work and are therefore in a state of confusion in a world that is in moral chaos.
 I make this promise to those who through transgression and faithless living are in despair over eternal things.

 When this sacred witness comes, our love for Him will increase without bounds; our desire to know of Him will increase.
 We will sorrow as we read such words as King Benjamin’s prophecy of Him:

 “And lo, he shall suffer temptations, and pain of body, hunger, thirst, and fatigue, even more than man can suffer, except it be unto death; for behold, blood cometh from every pore, so great shall be his anguish for the wickedness and the abominations of his people.

-“And he shall be called Jesus Christ, the Son of God, the Father of heaven and earth, the Creator of all things from the beginning” (Mosiah 3:7–8).
+“And he shall be called Jesus Christ, the Son of God, the Father of heaven and earth, the Creator of all things from the beginning” ([[Mosiah 3.7|Mosiah 3:7–8]][[Mosiah 3.8|]]).

 Our hearts will overflow with gratitude for His sacrifice in our behalf.
 This doctrine of personal revelation is not new.
 This eternal principle has been taught in ages past: